 A sends V 2 BTC

-Different people have the same record but in a different order but none of them are necessarily wrong.
+Different people have the same record but in a different order but none of them is necessarily wrong.
 Now, how does Bitcoin will solve this problem?

 These volunteers spend a huge amount of money to solve the SHA256 problems and to maintain the blockchain.
 Here the question is, Why?